South Africa’s FSCA licensed 248 crypto firms in 2024

 - Darko, when asked what the FSCA license permits the firm to do, told Mariblock:

-“It’s not just crypto, but it's also financial assets, stocks and tokenized securities.
+“It’s not just crypto but also financial assets, stocks, and tokenized securities.
 That’s what the license encompasses at the moment.”

 Zoom out